The

 Mizbayach

-HaKetoret (Incense Altar).
+Haketoret (Incense Altar).

 In this study I would like to take an in-depth look at a substance which is so powerfull that it can halt a plague.
 Because it can halt a plague, those who compound it incorrectly will incur the death penalty.
 Lets start this study by examining what the Torah teaches us about ketoret, by examing the first use of ketoret: